-Too Much Oil or Too Little Oil in Your Husqvarna Mower
+12. Too Much Oil or Too Little Oil in Your Husqvarna Mower

 Solution: Perform your engine oil change according to Husqvarna’s recommendations.
 Always fill oil to the correct oil fill levels.

-Plugged Husqvarna Mower Deck & Dull Blades
+13. Plugged Husqvarna Mower Deck & Dull Blades

 A mower deck that is packed with grass and other debris can cause the engine to have to work harder because it needs to rotate the blades through the buildup under the deck.

 Solution: Inspect your mower deck for any damage.
 Scrape the deck to remove debris and sharpen the blades.
 Always run your mower at full throttle when cutting grass.
 Avoid cutting wet grass.